keb/keb.github.io/content/wishlist.md

 This is a wishlist of miscellaneous stuff I want.

 ## Misc
-* Things related to Flitch
+* Anything related to Flitch

 ## Devices
 * Raspberry Pi(s) (any kind, I always want more)